 Cascais, Estremadura, Portugal

-- The sandy beach is fifty metres from the front door.
+- The sandy beach is 50m from the front door of the main

-- All sorts of water sports can be arranged.
-The west
+- All sorts of watersports can be arranged.
+The west coast

-coast is famous for its surfers – you’ll find surf
+is famous for its surfers - you’ll find surf schools if you

-schools if you want to learn.
-You can also windsurf, sail and
+want to learn.
+You can also windsurf, sail and ski.

-- Cascais is an elegant town, with a park housing a
+- Cascais has a park housing a mansion-full of

-cidadela due to open as a cultural centre, exhibitions of
+due to open as a cultural centre, exhibitions of boats and of

-boats and of tiles, a contemporary art collection, an active
+tiles, a contemporary art collection, an active fishing port, a

-fishing port, a handsome largo (square) - and no shortage of
+handsome largo (square) - and no shortage of boutiques and

 - Cabo da Raco, the most westerly point of mainland